 New blue boxes will allow residents to separate paper and containers

-Recycle BC, the non-profit organization responsible for residential packaging and printed paper recycling throughout the province, will begin directly managing curbside recycling in the Boundary Region of the Regional District of Kootenay Boundary (RDKB), on July 1, 2017.
+Recycle BC, the not-for-profit organization responsible for residential packaging and paper recycling throughout the province, will begin directly managing curbside recycling in the Boundary Region of the Regional District of Kootenay Boundary (RDKB), on July 1, 2017.
 Communities in this service area include Grand Forks, Christina Lake, Eholt, Greenwood, Midway, Kettle Valley, Rock Creek, Westbridge, Beaverdell and Carmi.

 Formerly called Multi-Material BC, Recycle BC provides recycling services to over 1.7 million households through curbside, multi-family and depot collection.
-The program is funded by the businesses that supply packaging and printed paper to BC residents, meaning residents don’t pay for the service.
+The program is funded by the businesses that supply packaging and paper to BC residents, meaning residents don’t pay for the service.

 The RDKB has been part of the Recycle BC program since 2014, and has been receiving a financial incentive to provide curbside collection to residents in the Boundary Region.
 In 2016, the RDKB Board of Directors made a decision to transition collection services for this area to Recycle BC, which has contracted Alpine Disposal and Recycling Ltd. as its collection partner in the region.

 Residents will notice the following changes to the program: